Spokane Police Investigating Rumors That Neo-Nazi Group Traveling To City To Train At Militant ‘Hate Camp’

 The Spokesman-Review reported that The Base is a group that came together last year with the goal of planning domestic terrorist attacks.
 The group is reportedly connected to another violent Neo-Nazi group called Atomwaffen Division, which has been linked to killings.

-The group known as The Base was featured in a documentary from Vice News that noted the group was very well organized, gathering resources on a number of terrorism-related topics including “lone wolf terror tactics, gunsmithing, data mining, interrogation tactics, counter-surveillance techniques, bomb making, chemical weapons creation and guerrilla warfare.”
+The group known as The Base was featured in a documentary from Vice News that noted the group was very well organized, gathering resources on a number of terrorism-related topics including “lone wolf terror tactics, gunsmithing, data mining, interrogation tactics, counter-surveillance techniques, bomb-making, chemical weapons creation and guerrilla warfare.”

 A spokesman for the Spokane Police Department said that they have gathered information indicating that some Neo-Nazi members may be planning to fly to the Spokane airport for the training, which was believed to be taking place outside of the city or Spokane County.